caleb531/automata/docs/base-exception-classes.md

 Raised if input symbols don't match between two automata but are expected to (e.g. in the creation of a product automaton).

+## class EmptyLanguageException(AutomatonException)

+Raised if the attempted operation cannot be performed because the associated language is empty.

 ## class InfiniteLanguageException(AutomatonException)

 Raised if the attempted operation cannot be performed because the associated language is infinite.
-For example,

 ------